 comment:

-Moves 21 constant bytes to the output packet.
+Moves 7 in-memory pointers to the output packet.

-The values are the same for every firmware version.
+The pointers are the same for every firmware version.

 }